oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h4>Education</h4>

 You can actually deduct the cost of learning new skills while you are self-employed if what you are learning improves your skill in your business.
 For example, a freelance web developer who already knows how to program can pay for an advanced programming course and deduct the cost of that course.

  But a freelance programmer cannot deduct money spent on a cooking course because it doesn’t improve his programming skills.

  Also, you can’t decide to learn how to program before starting your web design business, and then deduct the cost of learning from your gross income once you do start the business.
-All learning must take place while you are in business for you to deduct expenses.
+Learning must take place while you are in business for you to deduct expenses.

- And you can’t deduct education if that education is required to meet minimum requirements for the employment; a wannabe Uber driver can’t deduct cost of driving school, because you need to know how to drive to be self-employed in that field.
+ And you cannot deduct education if that education is required to meet minimum requirements for the employment; a wannabe Uber driver can’t deduct cost of driving school, because you need to know how to drive to be self-employed in that field.

 You can deduct as part of education expenses: <b>tuition</b>,<b>registration fees</b>, <b>course fees</b>, <b>instructional material</b>, <b>textbooks</b>, <b>supplies</b>, <b>laboratory fees</b>, and <b>commuting fees</b> to the education center.
 </div>